Enrise/EnriseUserAdLdap/README.md

 <pre class="brush:php">
   array(
     'ZfcUser',
-    'ZfcUserAdLdap',
+    'EnriseUserAdLdap',
-    /* It's important to load ZfcUser before ZfcUserAdLdap as ZfcUserAdLdap is an addon to ZfcUser */ );
+    /* It's important to load ZfcUser before EnriseUserAdLdap as EnriseUserAdLdap is an addon to ZfcUser */ );
 </pre>